sanjayrao77/helloworld-wayland/README.md

 Also, the examples I saw played fast and loose with frame updating.
 It's tricky and I believe I've handled it properly in this example.
-When the compositor doesn't want new frames, we should save updates and send them until the compositor becomes ready.
+When the compositor doesn't want new frames, we should save updates and send them after the compositor becomes ready.

 ## Minimal notes